sidejackthenativity/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 - `.aspx` -- Microsoft ASP.NET
 - `.jsp` -- Java Server Pages

+### Naming Conventions

+Try to understand the naming conventions used by application developers.
+For example, if there are pages called `AddDocument.jsp` abd `ViewDocument.jsp`, there may also be pages called `EditDocument.jsp` and `RemoveDocument.jsp`

 #### Error Messages

 As can be seen in the following screenshot the listed file system path points to use of WordPress (`wp-content`).
 Also, testers should be aware that WordPress is PHP-based (`functions.php`).